CAN Dodge APT WC51 – lot 223

 Currently the vehicle has no road registration.
 Can however be delivered with Dutch papers from the Netherlands Vehicle Authority for proper Road Registration at costs (Euro 750,-)

 This Dodge is the Canadianized version of the U.S. Dodge WC-51 – 52 3/4-ton truck

 Condition / Remarks:

-After the WWII used in NL army used on.
-Start, run, and drive!
+After the WWII used in NL Army.
+Starts well, runs well, and drive well!

 Source: Tracks & Trade

-This CAN Dodge APT is a fantastic machine which was used in the late stages of WW2 and specifically after WW2 in the Pacific.
+This CAN Dodge APT is a good running unit.
+Not messed up!
+It was used in the late stages of WW2 and after WW2 especially in the Dutch East Indies (Currently Indonesia).
+However some of them were also used by the Canedian forces at the end of WW-II (spring and summer 1945).